An analogue of the Blaschke-Santal\'{o} inequality for billiard dynamics: Acknowledgments

 \section{Acknowledgments}

 This paper is part of the author's Ph.D. thesis, being carried out under the joint supervision of Professor Misha Bialy and Professor Yaron Ostrover at Tel Aviv University.
-I would like to thank Arnon Chor and Leonid Vishnevsky for their comments and discussions.
+I would like to thank Professor Roman Karasev for his remarks.
+I would also like to thank Itai Bar-Deroma, Arnon Chor, Daniel Hadas, and Leonid Vishnevsky for their comments and discussions.
 The author is supported by ISF grants 580/20, 667/18, and by DFG grant MA-2565/7-1 within the Middle East Collaboration Program.